Criviere/TeamDirectoryAppWithDjango/README.md

 #Installation Prerequirements

-Using your favorite package mananger, install the following:
+Using your favorite package mananger, please install the following languages and packages to successfully run the application:

   1. [Install python (language used to develop TeamDirectory app)] (https://wiki.python.org/moin/BeginnersGuide/Download)
   2. [Install pip (package management system used to install and manage software packages written in python)] (https://pip.pypa.io/en/stable/installing/)